hager-hassan/Weather-App/README.md

 # Weather-App
-A simple weather web app using WeatherAPI
+A weather app that provides current and forecasted weather data based on the user's location or a specified city